ronaldjunior2/ListViewProject/README.md

 $ npm run dev
 # The site will automatically start
 --------------------
-IF YOU PREFER SEE ON THE BUILD VERSION:
+IF YOU PREFER TO SEE ON THE BUILD VERSION:
 $ npm run build
 #create a dist
 $ npm run preview
-#started build version
+#start build version
 ```

 ## For Testing